dask/distributed/distributed/shuffle/shuffle-design.md

 - a datastore that transparently spills received shards to disk
 - locks or synchronization mechanisms

-The `ShuffleExtension` will hold any global state shared by all shuffles, such as worker threads or coroutines.
+The `ShuffleExtension` will also hold any global state shared by all shuffles, such as worker threads or coroutines.

 Most of the implementation-specific logic will happen in the `ShuffleExtension`.
 As we improve performance, add concurrency, etc., this code will change the most (though the interface will likely not).